apollographql/rover/docs/source/supergraphs.md

       subgraph: actors
 ```

+#### Using Federation 2

+In order to use Federation 2, you will need to put `federation_version: 2` in your `supergraph.yaml`.

+The first time you run `rover supergraph compose` with Federation 2 on a machine, you will need to accept the terms and conditions of the [ELv2 license](https://www.apollographql.com/docs/resources/elastic-license-v2-faq/).
+On future invocations, Rover will remember that you already accepted the license and will not prompt you again (even if you update Rover).

+ CI systems will wipe away any persisted configuration on each run, and they will also prevent you from being able to accept the interactive prompt.
+Therefore, in CI, you should set the environment variable `APOLLO_ELV2_LICENSE=accept` or run `rover supergraph compose --config ./supergraph.yaml --elv2-license accept` to ensure that composition works smoothly.

 ### Output format

 By default, `supergraph compose` outputs a [supergraph schema](/federation/federated-types/overview/) document to `stdout`.
 This will be useful for providing the schema as input to _other_ Rover commands in the future.